-Artificial Intelligent Chatbots are one of the best ways companies can save money on customer service, sales, and marketing today.
+Artificial Intelligent Chatbot platforms are one of the best ways companies can save money on customer service, sales, and marketing today.

 But, deploying an AI chatbot is not as easy as just buying one off of the shelf.
 These are customized solutions that respond to user inquiries in a human-like way.